getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 1. It requires little to no extra overhead.
 2. It can ignore async app crashes during SDK initialization.
+3. It is the most reliable option to detect if the SDK crashes.

 ### Cons <a name="option-4-cons"></a>

 1. __Doesn't work with static linking:__ This approach doesn’t work with static linking, as the Sentry SDKs end up in the same binary as the main app.
 As we don’t have symbolication in release builds, we can’t reliably detect if the memory address stems from the Sentry SDK or the app.
 We might be able to compare addresses with known addresses of specific methods or classes, but this won’t work reliably.
 As with iOS, many apps use static linking, so we must use an alternative approach.
+2. __Doesn't work for obfuscated code:__ For obfuscated code, detecting if a frame in the stacktrace stems from the Sentry SDK or the app can be difficult or even impossible.
 2. __Wrongly disabling the SDK:__ We frequently see wrongly reported SDK crashes in the SDK crash detection.
 As SDKs use bytecode manipulation, swizzling, or monkey patching, the stacktraces sometimes contain Sentry frames in the crashing thread, but the root cause isn't Sentry but the user's code.
 3. It doesn't work when the SDK crashes during or before sending the crash report.
 4. It doesn't work when the SDK crashes before installing the crash handlers.